Unbuensitio/cordova-camera-roll/README.md

 CameraRoll.getPhotos(function(photo) {
   // Photo is a URL pointing to the asset.
 It's prefixed asset-library://
   // So if you are using Angular and ng-src, make sure to whitelist this URL scheme.
   //
+  // You can use "photo" directly in an img src or as a background-image in CSS.
+  //
   // This callback will be called for each photo in the roll.
 It's async, yo!
 });